tanem/react-svg/README.md

 - `src` - The SVG URL.
 - `evalScripts` - _Optional_ Run any script blocks found in the SVG.
 One of `'always'`, `'once'`, or `'never'`.
 Defaults to `'never'`.
 - `fallback` - _Optional_ Fallback to use if an injection error occurs.
 Can be a string, class component, or function component.
 Defaults to `null`.
+- `loading` - _Optional_ Component to use during loading.
+Can be a string, class component, or function component.
+Defaults to `null`.
 - `onInjected` - _Optional_ Function to call after the SVG is injected.
 If an injection error occurs, this function receives an `Error` object as the first parameter.
 Otherwise, the first parameter is `null` and the second parameter is the injected SVG DOM element.
 Defaults to `() => {}`.
 - `renumerateIRIElements` - _Optional_ Boolean indicating if SVG IRI addressable elements should be renumerated.
 Defaults to `true`.
 - `svgClassName` - _Optional_ Class name to be added to the injected SVG DOM element.
 Defaults to `null`.